comp110-lytle/comp110/site/resources/practice/runtime.md

 unc_pid_range: list[int] = [730000000, 730000001, ..., 730999999]
 prime_numbers: dict[int, bool] = {2: False, 3: False, 5: False, 7: False, ..., 1000000007: False}

-for pid in unc_pids:
+for pid in unc_pid_range:
     if pid in prime_numbers:
         prime_numbers[pid] = True
         print(f"Prime PID found: {pid}!")
 ```

-Let $n$ be the size of the `unc_pid_range` lists and let $m$ be the size of both the `prime_numbers` list and dictionary.
-What are the runtimes of the two code snippets in big-O notation?
+Let $n$ be the size of the `unc_pid_range` and let $m$ be the size of both the `prime_numbers` in both code snippets.
+What are the runtimes of the two code snippets in big-O notation in terms of $m$ and $n$?
 Which would you choose to use if you cared the most about speed?

 <details>
 <summary>SOLUTION</summary>